Ruide/PrivateLearn/README.md

-# PrivateLearn (UNDER CONSTRUCTION, plan to finish supporting sgx toolchain before April 1st)
+## PrivateLearn (UNDER CONSTRUCTION, CANNOT BUILD YET)

-High level plan:
+# High level idea:
-1. Use tensorflow differential privacy added code to generate .pb file
+1. Use tensorflow highlevel python api with differential privacy added to generate .pb file (this is the dataflow graph embedded in protocolbuf)
-2. build c api using asylo sgx toolchain
+2. build c api using asylo sgx toolchain and adding it to enclave runtime support
 3. pass .pb file into enclave and use c api to start learning process (encryption for entering and leaving asylo enclave boundary)

-FINISHED:

-Learn the software stack of Tensorflow and select out what to port into enclave.
-Turns out Tensorflow use high level Python code to generate dataflow graph and send the dataflow graph to low level worker code.
-Low level worker code will start learning using the received dataflow graph.
-Thus, for PrivateLearn, we need to port necessary low level c/c++ api into enclave.

-Modify WORKSPACE in Ayslo Bazel build system to include Tensorflow as an externel dependencies.
-Because Bazel does not support package well yet, so need to add transitive dependencies manually.

-TODO:

-Now working on using Asylo SGX enclave toolchain to build c/c++ api of tensorflow and include into enclave runtime.
-Because the toolchain for building enclave dynamic library miss a good number of runtime support, now I will have to get ridof the missing headers and provide workarounds to deal with the side effects of getting rid of these headers.

-And at the same time, I will trim the BUILD files related to c_api and get rid of the unnecessary features so that I can get around several missing posix call errors.

-LOG:
+# Detail idea:

 I currently am able to create the dataflow model i want out from tensorflow high level api.
 And I get the .pb file prepared for transmitting inside enclave.